-Oranges are full of beta-carotene is a powerful antioxidant protecting the cells from being damage which also protects the skin from free radicals and prevents the signs of aging.
+They are full of beta-carotene is a powerful antioxidant protecting the cells from being damaged which also protects the skin from free radicals and prevents the signs of aging.

-Although oranges are acidic before you digest them, they contain many alkaline minerals that help to balance out the body after they are digested.
-In this respect they are similar to lemons which are one of the most alkaline foods available.
+Although they are acidic before you digest them, an orange contains many alkaline minerals that help to balance out the body after they are digested.
+In this respect, they are similar to lemons which are one of the most alkaline foods available.

-Oranges like all fruits have simple sugars in them, but the orange has a glycemic index of 40.
+Like all fruits, they have simple sugars in them, but the orange has a glycemic index of 40.
 Anything under 55 is considered low.
 This means as long as you don’t eat a lot of oranges at one time, it won’t spike your blood sugar and cause problems with insulin or weight gain.
 They make a great snack, much better than junk food snacks.

 Oranges have so many benefits and I consider them a Powerfood.